 The IRS also provides a basic calculation worksheet on the IRS.gov website if you're a DIY kind of person.

-For more about taxes and deductions, check out the links on the next page.
+For more about taxes and deductions, check out the links below.

 - Bird, Beverly.
 "Adjusted Gross Income Vs. Modified AGI."
 Houston Chronicle.
 2014.
 (Oct.
 15, 2014) http://smallbusiness.chron.com/adjusted-gross-income-vs-modified-agi-21324.html